Adi-ADI2005/AcciAlart-AI/README.md

 ## 💡 Use Cases

-- 🚑 Emergency response planning
-- 🚦 Road-safety analytics
-- 🧮 Accident risk prediction
+- Accident severity and causality Prediction
-- 🏙 Smart-city traffic management

 ---